-- The name of the allocated social worker must be clearly recorded on the young person's record - this is done via Safeguarding salesforce account; - Wigan Youth Zone will participate fully in the work of Core Groups for these young people, to assist with the objectives of the Safeguarding Plan for the young person; and
+- The name of the allocated social worker must be clearly recorded on the young person's record this is done via Safeguarding salesforce account/professionals log. - Wigan Youth Zone will participate fully in the work of Core Groups for these young people, to assist with the objectives of the Safeguarding Plan for the young person; and

 When a young person is subject to a Safeguarding Plan, Wigan Youth Zone will report all behavioural changes or other concerns to the allocated social worker.
-This also applies for other/allocated workers services eg. Start Well, Complex Safeguarding team, TYSS, CAMHS.
+This also applies for other/allocated workers services eg. Start Well, CAMHS, REACH.

-CHILD SEXUAL EXPLOITATION
+CHILD EXPLOITATION